lebaston100/ProductionClock/README.md

  3.1.
 Open the flow editor in your browser
  3.2.
 Click on the hamburger menu on the top right and choose "Manage palette" and select the "Install" tab
  3.3.
 In the seach bar copy-paste "node-red-contrib-uibuilder" and click on the "install"(search result list) -> "Install"(install popup) buttons.
 Wait a bit until node-red reports that it finished installing.
  3.4.
-Repeat theis process again for "node-red-contrib-google-sheets"
+Repeat theis process again for "node-red-contrib-google-sheets" (install this even if you don't use the google sheets option)
  4. Installing the production clock project
  4.1.
 Download and unzip the [master branch zip](https://github.com/lebaston100/ProductionClock/archive/refs/heads/main.zip) or use you favorite git client to clone the repo
  4.2.
 Head back to the node-red dashboard.
 In the hamburger menu (top right) select "Import" and click "select a file to import".
 Now select the "flows.json" in the projects "flow" folder and click the "Import Button".
  4.3.
 Now click the big red "Deploy" button on the top right to start the flow
  4.4.
-In the node-red flow editor choose the "Sheets API" tab
+In the node-red flow editor choose the "Settings/Rundown API" tab
  4.5.
 Double click the "Get Gsheet Rundown Data" node to open it's settings (you will need this again later)
  4.6.
 In the first line where it says "cred" click on the pen icon to open the credential node settings
  4.7.
 Open the .json file you downloaded earlier from the google website with a text editor and copy-paste everything from the file into the big "Creds" textbox in node-red